Elaeocarpus inopinatus

 Elaeocarpus inopinatus is a species of flowering plant in the Elaeocarpaceae family.
 It is a tree endemic to Borneo where it is confined to Sabah.

 Description

-Eleaeocarpus inopinatus is a small tree, growing up to 12 meters tall.
+Eleaeocarpus inopinatus is a small tree, growing up to 12 m tall.

 Range and habitat

 Elaeocarpus inopinatus is known only from Marai Parai, a plateau on the northwestern side of Mount Kinabalu.
-It grows in scrubby forest over ultramafic rock between 1,500 and 1,700 meters elevation.
-The species' estimated area of occupancy (AOO) and extent of occurrence (EOO) are both 4 km^{2}.
+It grows in scrubby forest over ultramafic rock between 1500 and 1700 m elevation.
+The species' estimated area of occupancy (AOO) and extent of occurrence (EOO) are both 4 km2.

 The species' habitat is protected in Kinabalu Park, and its habitat and population are not declining.
 Its limited range makes the species vulnerable to hazards like fire, drought, and landslide.